You should definitely invest some time in localization testing first.

 That’s a simple answer.
 Start locally.

 That means if you’ve built your product with the English language, you need to make sure that the English you have in your product or website adheres to the meaning you’re trying to convey.
-If you’re Snapchat, which has been translated into 31 to 40 different languages, and you need to make a change to the “source” text (English) you’ll need to make 31 to 40 changes, just to make it a consistent experience.
+If you’re a global-scale app that has been translated into 31 to 40 different languages, and you need to make a change to the “source” text (English), you’ll need to make 31 to 40 changes, just to make it a consistent experience.